Looking for a “low cost” or even FREE cremation service?

 Several national companies offer anatomical donations directly to the public.
 This can be considered by low-income families struggling with managing funeral costs or by people who want to help progress medical science.
 Also, many State Medical Schools and Universities will offer a body bequeathal program.

-You should do some research to determine which program best suits your needs.
+It would be best to do some research to determine which program best suits your needs.
 Some programs are restricted to operating in certain States.
 Many funeral service providers now partner with an anatomical donation program to better serve their client families.

 Choosing between direct cremation and body donation programs depends on personal preferences, beliefs, and financial considerations.
 While direct cremation offers a more immediate and cost-effective solution, body donation programs provide an opportunity to contribute to medical research and education.
 Families should carefully evaluate their options and consider the deceased person’s wishes when making this decision.